LiVEiT-Open-Source/LiVEiT/README.md

 We actively encourage:

-- Community contributions
+* Community contributions
-- Bug fixes
+* Bug fixes
-- New ideas
+* New ideas
-- Feature improvements
+* Feature improvements
-- Documentation improvements
+* Documentation improvements
-- Accessibility improvements
+* Accessibility improvements
-- Educational use
+* Educational use
-- Research
+* Research

-If you improve LiVEiT®, we encourage you to contribute those improvements back to the project so that everyone benefits.
+If you improve the LiVEiT® Framework, we encourage you to contribute those improvements back to the project so that everyone benefits.

 ---